Skip to content

 config["outputs"].append({"name": key, "type": "STRING"})

-# Add formatted_string and saved_file_path at the end of outputs
+# Add formatted_string and saved_file_path at the START of outputs (fixed positions)

 {"name": "formatted_string", "type": "STRING"},